elide-dev/site/README.md

 ### Architecture

 The Elide site uses [hybrid SSR][11].
-In this serving model, the application is rendered <b>server side<b> on the initial page hit, and fully returned to the client (including styles).
+In this serving model, the application is rendered <b>server side</b> on the initial page hit, and fully returned to the client (including styles).

 Once the client receives the page, it is directed to download and execute a specialized client-side bundle which knows how to "rehydrate" the server-returned markup.